feima09/feima09.github.io/_pages/about.md

 # 📣 Recent News
 [May 2025] One paper is accepted by IEEE Transactions on Affective Computing.
 Congratulations to Yifan and Yukan！

 [May 2025] One paper is accepted by ACL 2025.
-Congratulations to Congzhi！
+Congratulations to Congzhi!

 [May 2025] One paper is accepted by Information Fusion.